High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Introduction

+Admittedly, our excess risk bounds are less appealing than the generalizability results made available in some important previous works by \cite{p2017a,raskutti2011a}, and \cite{n2012a}, etc., under the assumption of the RSC.
+In contrast, we argue that our results are established under a more general set of conditions and can complement the existing results in the HDSL problems beyond the RSC. { \Copy{para in Gamma}{It is also worth noting that \eqref{all solutions} is in the parameterization of $\Gamma$, which can only be explicitly controlled when $\mathcal L_n(\,\cdot,\,\mathbf Z_1^n)$ is convex in general.
+Nonetheless, we argue that, in some interesting special cases, one may still control $\Gamma$ despite the absence of convexity.
+One of such examples is presented in this paper as we discuss the theoretical applications of HDSL under A-sparsity to the NNs in Sections \ref{sec theoretical app} and \ref{additional theoretical results}.}}

-The S$^3$ONC, as in the requirement {(a)}, is a necessary condition for local minimality and is weaker than the standard second-order KKT conditions. {Admittedly, the S$^3$ONC entails less important structures than the second-order KKT conditions, yet the former is sufficient to ensure all the claimed results herein for the HDSL.} To ensure the S$^3$ONC, it admits pseudo-polynomial-time algorithms, such as the variants of the Newton's method proposed by \cite{Haeser,Bian et al 2015,Ye 1992,Ye 1998} and \cite{Nesterov and Polyak 2006}.
-All those variants provably ensure a $\hat\gamma$-approximation (with $\hat\gamma>0$) to the second-order KKT conditions, which imply the S$^3$ONC, at the best-known computational complexity $\hat{\mathcal O}(1/\hat\gamma^3)$, where $\hat{\mathcal O}(\cdot)$ ignores all quantities independent of $\hat\gamma$.
-In contrast, this paper proposes a gradient-based method that theoretically ensures the S$^3$ONC at pseudo-polynomial-time complexity for some proper choices of the penalty parameter $a$ {as in Eq.\ \eqref{FCP penalty formulation}}.
-The resulting theoretical complexity is of the order $\hat{\mathcal O}(1/\hat\gamma^2)$ in generating a $\hat\gamma$-approximation, significantly more efficient than the existing algorithms.
-Furthermore, due to its gradient-based nature, the per-iteration complexity does not require the computation of the Hessian matrix and thus may outperform the Newton-type approaches, which often require the repetitive computation of the full Hession matrix as well as its inverse. {Therefore, we think that this gradient-based algorithm may be of some independent interest.}
+The S$^3$ONC is a necessary condition for local minimality. {Compared to the second-order KKT conditions, the S$^3$ONC is weaker and potentially easier computable.} To generate a solution that satisfies the S$^3$ONC admits pseudo-polynomial-time algorithms, such as the variants of Newton's method proposed by \cite{haeser2017a,bian2015a,Ye1992a,Ye1998a} and \cite{nesterov2006a}.
+All those algorithms provably ensure a $\gamma_{opt}$-approximation (with a user-specified error tolerance $\gamma_{opt}>0$) to the second-order KKT conditions at the best-known iteration complexity of the rate ${\mathcal O}(1/\gamma_{opt}^3)$.
+The second-order KKT conditions then imply the S$^3$ONC.
+To add to the current solution schemes, we derive a new gradient-based method that provably guarantees the S$^3$ONC.
+In contrast to the literature, the iteration complexity of this new algorithm is ${\mathcal O}(1/\gamma_{opt}^2)$, which improves upon the existing alternatives.
+Due to the gradient-based nature of the proposed algorithm, it does not access the Hessian matrix or its inverse. {Therefore, we think that this gradient-based algorithm may be of some independent interest.}